kiranmv002/js-from-zero/README.md

 | day 8 | dom basics                        | ✅ done |
 ---

-day 7 done. map filter reduce are the most used methods in javascript 💪
+day 8 done. dom manipulation is how javascript talks to html 💪